JSaurav0409/ReactNative/Installation.md

 - Code to run this project on `android` device.
   - For Emulator : `npx react-native run-android`
   - For Physical Device : `npx react-native run-android --device=device id`
-    - for example : `npx react-native run-android --device=deviceID`
+    - for example : `npx react-native run-android --device=abcd12345`
     - **Run the above code on app file**

 **NOTE: React Native does not auto-generate this file when SDK paths are missing.
 You must create it manually**